-There is a lot of symbolism associated with the foods of the Chinese New Year.
+There's a lot of symbolism associated with the foods of the Chinese New Year.
 If you would like to celebrate the Chinese New Year with some traditional, symbolic holiday food, here are a few recipes for dishes that are common during the festivities.

-Jiaozi – These boiled Chinese dumplings are a traditional Chinese New Year’s Eve dish, and they are usually eaten at midnight.
+Jiaozi: These boiled Chinese dumplings are a traditional Chinese New Year’s Eve dish, and they are usually eaten at midnight.
 Dumpling wrappers are filled with a mixture of cabbage, pork, scallions, soy sauce, wine, oil and ginger, and then they are boiled for 8-10 minutes.
-Traditionally, a gold coin is put into one of the Jiaozi, but if you’re going to add a coin to one of your dumplings, make sure your guests are aware that they might be biting into a surprise.
+Traditionally, a gold coin is put into one of the Jiaozi, but if you’re going to add a coin to one of your dumplings, make sure your guests are aware that they might be biting into a surprise!
 Serve with soy sauce for dipping or make your own Black Rice Vinegar Sauce.

-Steamed Fish with Black Bean Sauce – The Chinese word for fish and the Chinese word for abundance are homonyms.
+Steamed Fish with Black Bean Sauce: The Chinese word for "fish" and the Chinese word for "abundance" are homonyms.
 Fish is often served during the Chinese New Year to signify abundance during the new year.
 Often, some of the fish is purposely left uneaten to symbolize having too much.
 Steamed whole fish is one of the most common ways to prepare fish during the holiday.
 Any firm, mild white fish would work in this recipe, but check out Seafood Watch to find out if the fish your considering using is a sustainable choice.

-Nian Gao (Chinese Sticky Cake) – No celebration is complete without a dessert, especially an American version of any celebration.
+Nian Gao (Chinese Sticky Cake): No celebration is complete without a dessert, especially an American version of any celebration.
 Nian Gao is a sticky cake made with rice flour, brown sugar and chopped dates or other dried fruit.
 This cake symbolizes good luck or raising oneself higher in the coming year.